-Literacy experts Sharon and Phil Callen talk about the habits and behaviours of good readers, and how to harness them in the classroom.
+Literacy expert Sharon Callen talks about the habits and behaviours of good readers, and how to harness them in the classroom.

-In Episode 3 of The Teachers Toolkit for Literacy, Phil and Sharon said establishing good habits and behaviours ensures that reading is accessible for all children.
+In Episode 3 of The Teachers Toolkit for Literacy, Sharon said establishing good habits and behaviours ensures that reading is accessible for all children.

 This doesn’t require an expensive education program, but rather the right environment, strategies and time.

 “Building a habit means that we dedicate time every day and we create a culture and an environment where we can build that habit for children,” Sharon said.

 “It’s something we don’t need to spend a whole lot of money on for a program.
 It’s something that we can do just by knowing what to do, and also using our rich resource of our classroom library.”

 Sharon identified five key reading habits and behaviours displayed by good readers, with the first being to read a lot of ‘just right’ books.